embesozzi/keycloak-workshop-stepup-mfa-biometrics/README.md

 ### Use case 3: Sign in passworless on the Bank Loan Portal

 3.1.
 Access the [Bank Loan Portal](https://localhost/bankloan) and sign in.
-In this case, I tested the login in a mobile app, and therefore, I exposed the app to the Internet:
+In this case, I tested the login in a mobile app to verify the user experience (I exposed the app with ngrok):
     <img src="docs/loan-1.jpeg" width="40%" height="40%">

 3.2 Click Security key button: